glukt/M2T/README.md

-# Morse Code Audio Processor
+# M2T: Morse Code Audio Processor

-##  overview
+## Overview

 This project is a self-contained, web-based Morse code toolkit built with Python and Flask.
-It provides a simple user interface to perform two primary functions:

-1.  **Text-to-Morse:** Convert any text string into a downloadable Morse code `.wav` audio file.
-2.  **Morse-to-Text:** Upload a `.wav` file containing Morse code and receive a live transcription of the audio.
+The primary focus is to decode Morse code from `.wav` audio files into text in real-time.

+It also provides a secondary text-to-Morse generator which is useful for creating test audio files.
 The entire application is designed to run locally on a private network, with all dependencies managed within a Python virtual environment.

 ---

 ## 🧭 Core Features

-* **Text-to-Morse Generation:**
-    * Accepts user text input.
-    * Generates a clean Morse code audio signal at a standard WPM (Words Per Minute).
-    * Provides the generated `.wav` file for playback and download directly in the browser.

-* **Audio-to-Text Transcription:**
+*   **Audio-to-Text Transcription (Primary Feature):**
     *   Accepts user `.wav` file uploads.
+    *   **Automatic Speed Detection:** Automatically estimates the transmission speed (Words Per Minute) from the audio signal and displays it.
-    * **Live Transcription:** As the audio plays, the decoded characters appear on the screen in real-time, synchronized with the audio playback.
+    *   **Live Transcription:** As the audio plays, decoded characters appear on the screen, synchronized with the playback.
     *   **Full Summary:** A complete transcription of the entire message is populated at the bottom of the page.
-    * **Signal Visualization:** Displays a simple waveform of the audio signal, with a "playhead" that tracks the current playback position.
+    *   **Signal Visualization:** Displays a simple waveform of the audio signal with a "playhead" that tracks the current playback position.

+*   **Text-to-Morse Generation (Testing Tool):**
+    *   Housed in a collapsible section of the UI to keep the focus on decoding.
+    *   Accepts user text input to generate a clean Morse code `.wav` file for playback and download.

 *   **Self-Contained & Private:**
     *   Runs entirely on a local Flask server.
     *   Requires no external internet access or third-party APIs for its core processing.
-    * Includes a setup script (`setup.py`) to automatically create a virtual environment and install all necessary dependencies.
+    *   Includes a `setup.py` script to automate environment creation and dependency installation.

 ---